airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 focused on simply solving the problem at hand that they fail to look at the possible side issues.

-In the `toupper` program, we do not have any course of action if the file the user selects does not exist.
+In the `005-01-toupper` program, we do not have any course of action if the file the user selects does not exist.
 The program will go ahead and try to work anyway.
 It doesn\'t report any error message so the user won\'t even know that they typed in the name wrong.
 Let\'s say that the